GeorgeElsham/HidingViews/README.md

 ---

-If you are just interested in the code for `View-hidden().swift` to create the modifier, here it is:
+If you are just interested in the code for `View-hidden.swift` to create the modifier, here it is:

     import SwiftUI